cristianoliveira/aerospace-ipc/README.md

 - Send raw commands and receive responses in pure JSON format.
 - Manage windows and workspaces programmatically.

+## When to use this library

+If you are creating an extension that relies a lot on querying the AeroSpace WM.
+Because it uses IPC (Inter-Process Communication) to communicate directly with the AeroSpace Unix socket, just like the built-in AeroSpace CLI.
+It allows you to avoid repeated process spawning.
+This approach offers lower latency and better efficiency.

 ## Installation

 To use this library in your Go project, add it as a dependency: